reframejs/reframe/docs/introduction.template.md

 Hello world app:
 <img src='https://github.com/reframejs/reframe/raw/master/docs/images/previews/welcome.png?sanitize=true'/>
 That's it.
-We simply define a React component and a so-called "page config".
+We simply define a React component and a so-called page config.
 No build configuration.
-(But if you want to, you can configure and take control over anything.)
+(But if you want to, you can configure and take control over everything.)

 <br/>